 They’re not just showing you what people in your age range or location are looking for.
 They’re understanding you and saying, ‘Hey, this is just for you.
 This is for your unique tastes and preferences’.

 Consumers are ready to share data with you, but in return they expect you to hyper-personalize their experiences.

-The best experiences are all about making it as easy as possible for the customer to do business with you.
+The best digital customer experiences are all about making it as easy as possible for the customer to do business with you digitally.

-Simplify all their experiences with your organization - both digital and physical.
+You need to simplify all the experiences that your customers with your organization - both digital and physical.

 If you have a website that’s radically different from all other websites in your niche, that might make your visitors uncomfortable.
 This is because your mind gets shortcuts hardwired into it after going through similar experiences a certain number of times.

 They know where to expect certain buttons on websites.
 If you so much as place those buttons in a non-conventional location, you’re going to be causing friction.